ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 Added Sandra Clark as a member of the Client Services list.

 ![Adding Sandra Clark](screenshots/ticket03-04-adding-sandra.png)

+Sandra is now added and should receive emails now.

 ![Confirmation](screenshots/ticket03-05-sandra-added-confirmation.png)

 Retested with an internal sender — mail now reached Sandra successfully, confirming membership was the first issue.